-Registration is now closed.
-Watch the sessions on YouTube.
+Insights from the conference.
+Watch the full sessions on YouTube.

-Key thematic issues addressed at CoGC 2017 include:
+Key thematic issues addressed at CoGC 2017 included:

 - Bridging the economic gap – how can we fix capitalism? – do we need to rethink the current rules of the game, including on regulation, theory of the firm and the model of stakeholder value?